azavea/grout-2018-fellowship/docs/foreign-keys.md

 A points to document B, and then document B is removed from the system, NoSQL databases offer no system for automatically resolving the null reference (whether by raising an error, setting a default, or simply storing a `NULL` value for the foreign key).
+In the example given above, we could imagine a user deleting an Event referenced by a Poster, and then the UUID stored in Poster.event would not reference a coherent entity in the database.

 Null pointers are indeed a problem with Record-to-Record foreign keys, but this problem is already endemic to Grout: if a field is removed from a schema during